Somiyakhan10/Patient-Inspired-NiTi-Spinal-Rod-FEA/README.md

 40 N corrective load.
 The goal is to evaluate the stress distribution and safety margin of the spine under clinically relevant loading.

-The work is inspired by ongoing research at Manisa Celal Bayar University by **Prof. Ahu Celebi** and **Prof. Mohammad Elahinia** on patient-specific functionally graded NiTi-SMA rods for scoliosis treatment.

 ---